Tomax and Xamot: Profile

 The Paoli brothers speak in notable accents which show they are from Corsica.
 The brothers were at some point members of the Unione Corse (Corsican Brotherhood), served in the French Foreign Legion's 1erREP in Algeria, then as mercenaries in Africa (Congo, southern Africa) and South America.
 While they relished this, they realized they would soon become too old and weak to be soldiers forever, so they changed careers and studied banking in Zurich, Switzerland.
 Unhappy with the world of corporate finance, the brothers found the opportunities available in international terrorism far more suited to their abilities, and joined Cobra.
 Their specialties are in infiltration, espionage (military and industrial), sabotage, propaganda, and corporate law.

 Like the Crimson Guard that they lead, Xamot and Tomax also lead the "respectable" corporate face of Cobra as the founders, owners, and CEOs of Extensive Enterprises.
 When not engaged in terrorism, they efficiently manage Cobra's business affairs in shirt and tie.
 Their preferred mode of attack is through brains over brawn, using the law to serve the purposes of Cobra.
 They have covered their paper trail and connection to Cobra so well, that it is thought to be impossible to prove a connection between them and the terrorist organization.

 The twin brothers are mirror images of each other; Tomax's hair is parted on the right side of his head and Xamot's on the left; the piping on their uniforms goes up the opposite side on each twin; the brothers' names are mirror images of one another.
 The only distinguishing mark between the two is a scar on Xamot's right cheek.
 Tomax and Xamot share an empathic connection commonly known as "The Corsican Syndrome" in which identical twins are believed to be psychically bonded, in a manner similar to The Corsican Brothers (1844) by Alexandre Dumas, père.
 While this psychic connection is often useful, as it allows them to communicate wordlessly, finish each other's sentences, and speak in unison, it is also a liability as they feel each other's pain.

 Toys

 Tomax and Xamot were first released as action figures in 1985.
 Included in their package were laser pistols and a zip-line with skyhook.

 The filecards for the 2008 version of the figures list their last name as Rogue.

+In 2022 the twins were released separately in the Classified line of 6 inch figures.

+In 2023 the twins along with the Baroness were released in the Classified line in a three pack called The Crimson Strike Team.
+They were given crimson red uniforms with silver accents and gold weapons.